kinvolk/service-mesh-benchmark/terraform/README.md

 This directory contains Terraform code, which spawns a Kubernetes cluster in a Packet datacenter to perform the benchmark on.

-To get it up and running, please create a file `variables.auto.tfvars` in the `terraform` sub-directory and define these variables:
+To configure your cluster, please copy the file `variables.auto.tfvars.template` to `variables.auto.tfvars`, then edit `variables.auto.tfvars` and set the variables as discussed below.

 ```
 dns_zone          = "cluster.example.com"